Vernon Jordan, activist, former Clinton adviser, has died

 “My view on all this business about race is never to get angry, no, but to get even,” Jordan said in a July 2000 New York Times interview.
 “You don’t take it out in anger; you take it out in achievement.”

 Jordan was the first lawyer to head the Urban League, which had traditionally been led by social workers.
 Under Jordan’s leadership, the Urban League added 17 more chapters and its budget swelled to more than $100 million.
-The organization also broadened its focus to include voter registration drives and conflict resolution between blacks and law enforcement.
+The organization also broadened its focus to include voter registration drives and conflict resolution between Blacks and law enforcement.

 He resigned from the Urban League in 1982 to become a partner at Akin, Gump, Strauss, Hauer and Feld.

 Jordan was a key campaign adviser to Clinton during his first presidential campaign and co-chaired Clinton’s transition team.
-He was the first black to be assigned such a role.
+He was the first Black to be assigned such a role.

 His friendship with Clinton, which began in the 1970s, evolved into a partnership and political alliance.
 He met Clinton as a young politician in Arkansas, and the two connected over their Southern roots and poor upbringings.